mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 One more example to drive the point home.
 Imagine you need to put away some clean laundry.
 A data structure with _<u>low write time</u>_ but _<u>high read time</u>_ would be a pile of clothes on the ground.
 Adding to this pile is blazing fast, but retrieving any particular item is slow because you have to search through the unsorted pile.

 An alternate method would be to neatly arrange your clothes in your dresser and closet.
-This method would have a _<u>high write time</u>_ but _<u>low read time</u>_, as it would take longer to put away your clothes, but you'd be able to more quickly access any item you're looking for.
+This method would have a _<u>high write time</u>_ but _<u>low read time</u>_, as it would take longer to put away your clothes, but you'd be able to more quickly access any item you searched for.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/pile.png" height="70%" width="70%">